Zouzou (film): Plot

 Zouzou and Jean are presented in the Cirque Romarin, a traveling circus, as 10-year-old twins: she's dark, he's light.
-Père Melé (Papa) adopted them after their fathers—both performers in the circus—died.
+Père (Papa) Melé adopted them after their fathers—both performers in the circus—died.
 Cut to Manila.
 Jean has become a sailor, with at least one girl in every port.
 He writes to Zouzou, who lives in Toulon with Papa Melé, now that the circus has failed.
 The fleet returns and Jean, confined to quarters for a week, jumps ship in the middle of the night.
 In the brig, a friend tells him of work as an electrician in a music hall in Paris.
 Zouzou is very much in love with Jean, although he still thinks of her as his sister.

 The family moves to Paris.
 Zouzou works at the laundry of the Widow Valée, where the young women gossip about customers and admire the beautiful lingerie worn by girls who work at the music hall.
 Zouzou entertains them by imitating the temperamental star, Barbara, who has little talent but all the support of her “gigolo”, M. de Saint-Lévy, who is a silent partner in the music hall.
 At rehearsal, Barbara sings “There's only one man in Paris for me…” badly.

 Zouzou and Claire deliver laundry to the music hall and go dancing with Jean that night.
 A bully tries to force Zouzou to dance and Jean knocks him out.
 Zouzou is oblivious to the attraction between Jean and Claire.
 Claire eventually confesses her love for Jean to her mother: She is heartbroken because she loves Zouzou, Zouzou loves him so, and Jean does not believe it.